Published: , Modified: T.N.

 Associate Professor Takahiro Nozaki, Ph.D.

-The motto of the lab is "Memories for the University!
-Leave your footprints in the world!" and we hope that our students will enjoy their research and bond with their fellow students, not to mention learn the methodology of system design consisting of modeling, analysis, and synthesis, and that they will have a fulfilling laboratory life, achieving world-class results.
+The lab's motto is, "Memories for the University!
+Leave your footprints in the world!"
+We hope our students enjoy their research, bond with their peers, and have a rewarding experience.
+In addition to achieving world-class results, students learn system design methodology, consisting of modeling, analysis, and synthesis.

-We are working on establishing new propulsion principles using high voltage, such as ion wind and plasma jets, and building experimental aircraft.
+We are working to establish new propulsion principles using high voltage, such as ion wind and plasma jets, to construct experimental aircraft.

-The ionic wind is a flow of air produced when voltage is applied between electrodes, and ionized molecules are accelerated by the electric field.
-Because it does not require fast-moving moving parts like a propeller, it is expected to be a quiet and robust propulsion mechanism for practical use.
+Ionic wind is an airflow produced when voltage is applied between electrodes, accelerating ionized molecules via the electric field.
+Because it eliminates the need for fast-moving parts like propellers, it is expected to provide a quiet and robust propulsion mechanism for practical use.

 The higher the voltage, the stronger the ionic wind would be generated.

-That is true, but as the voltage increases, the air will cause dielectric breakdown and short-circuit, so circuit, so it is necessary to examine the voltage at the very limit of what will not cause a short circuit.
+That is true, but as the voltage increases, the air can cause dielectric breakdown and a short circuit.
+Therefore, it is necessary to identify the maximum voltage that can be applied right before a short circuit occurs.

-How did you come to introduce the HAR series (AU series)?
+Why did you choose the HAR series (AU series)?

 How is the usability of the product?